-Pastoral Care and Counseling
+Pastoral Care and Counseling (St. Paul)

 The concentration in Pastoral Care and Counseling enables students to prepare for the counseling tasks common in ministry settings as well as for preventive educational efforts in the church.
 It uses the pastoral framework as it prepares students to reach out to hurting people effectively.
 This concentration prepares clergy and lay persons to provide competent, ethical counseling for education, prevention and intervention and to know how to refer individuals and families who are facing complex, challenging issues.

-Concentration courses include: PC745, PC695, PC500, PC696, PC705 (4 hours) and one of PC705 (4 hours), PC711, PC726 or PC723, one BTF and one CTL.
+Concentration courses include: PC500, PC695, PC696, PC705, PC745 (4 hours), and one of PC711, PC723, or PC726; one BTF; and one CTL.